 The dependency scripts currently include only PRIMECLUSTER products.
-If third-party products, for example Oracle RAC, are using PAS or CF services, then the GUI will not know about them.
+If third-party products, for example Oracle RAC, are using CF service, then the GUI will not know about them.
 In such cases, the third-party product should be shut down before you attempt to stop CF.